Kicksecure/privleap/PROTOCOL.md

 * *Action* - A set of commands and accompanying metadata defined in one of privleap's configuration files.
 Each action corresponds to a single line of Bash code that is run when the action is *triggered*.
-Actions can only be triggered by users and groups authorized to trigger them, and may require the person operating the authorized user to prove their identity.
+Actions can only be triggered by users and groups authorized to trigger them and may require the person operating the authorized user to prove their identity.
 Each action has a specific name.
 * *Session* - A connection between a privleap client and a privleap background